whisthq/whist/main-webserver/README.md

 Heroku Dashboard: https://dashboard.heroku.com/apps/cube-celery-staging

-## Setup
+## Development

+Here are the main setups to run this webserver locally and on Heroku.
+If developing mainly in Heroku, you should make sure to commit your latest code to GitHub, since this is where our development happens.
+We have basic continuous integration set via GitHub Actions.
+For every push or PR to master, the commit will be built and formatted via Python Black, see below.
+You should always make sure that your code passes the tests in the Actions tab.

-### Local setup (Windows/MacOS)
+### Local Setup (Windows/MacOS)

 1. Set up the Heroku CLI on your computer
 2. Check your python version by typing `python -V`.
   - If you have python 3.6.X:
     - Create a virtual environment for yourself by typing `virtualenv env` and then run the python executable listed in the install text, i.e. `source env\Scripts\activate` in Windows, or `source env/bin/activate` on Linux
   - If you have Python >3.6 or Python <3.0:
     - Create a Python 3.6 virtual environment.
 To do this, first install python 3.6.8 from the Python website.
     - Find the directory where python.exe is installed.
 Make sure you are cd'ed into the vm-webserver folder, then type `virtualenv --python=[DIRECTORY PATH] venv` in your terminal.
 The terminal should output a "created virtual environment CPython3.6.8" message.
     - Activate it by typing `source venv\Scripts\activate` (Windows) or `source venv/bin/activate` (MacOS/Linux).
 You will need to type this last command every time to access your virtual environment.
 3. Install everything by typing `pip install -r requirements.txt`.
 Make sure you're in the virtual environment when doing this.
 4. Tell the local environment what the entry point is to the webserver by typing `set FLASK_APP=run.py`.
 5. Import the environment variables into your computer by typing `heroku config -s --app <APP> >> .env`.
 App is either `cube-celery-vm` if you are working on the production webserver, or `cube-celery-staging` if you are working on the staging webserver.